fernandozhs/prd-100-045023/README.md

 We combine these recent results into an approach which numerically solves the quantum back-reaction problem in regimes with field energy density dominated by particle production.
 We then apply this technique to a toy cosmological model, that of a positive-curvature spacetime with a constant energy density (the closed de Sitter model).
 In the absence of any quantum fields or other particle content, this spacetime exhibits a bounce behavior, contracting to a minimum scale factor and then expanding again.
 Here we show explicitly that the existence of a massive scalar field in a particular mass range will cause large changes in the spacetime evolution: even if the contracting spacetime initially contains a quantum field in its adiabatic vacuum state, quantum particle production can create enough energy density to push the spacetime into a radiation crunch.
 Special values of the field mass can also delay but not eliminate the bounce.
 This appears to be the first general solution for the quantum back-reaction problem in cosmology.

-In Section II we review standard results for quantized scalar fields propagating in cosmological spacetimes, while Section III discusses the adiabatic field representation and the semi-classical notion of adiabatic particle number.
-Section IV recasts quantum particle production in terms of the Stokes phenomenon of the complex-plane wave equation for specific modes, including interference between different modes.
-Section V formulates the back-reaction problem for scenarios in which the field particle content or particle production dominates the field energy density.
-Section VI outlines our numerical implementation of the mathematical results in Sections IV and V. Physical results for a closed de Sitter model are presented in Section VII.
-Finally, in Section VIII we discuss the prospects for more general situations, including quantum fields with spin and interacting quantum fields, and the possible relevance of quantum particle production to early-Universe models, including inflationary and bounce scenarios.
-Salient technical details are summarized in the Appendix.
+In [Section II](#ii.-scalar-fields-in-flrw-spacetimes) we review standard results for quantized scalar fields propagating in cosmological spacetimes, while [Section III](#iii.-adiabatic-representation) discusses the adiabatic field representation and the semi-classical notion of adiabatic particle number.
+[Section IV](#iv.-particle-production-and-the-stokes-phenomenon) recasts quantum particle production in terms of the Stokes phenomenon of the complex-plane wave equation for specific modes, including interference between different modes.
+[Section V](#v.-the-semi-classical-einstein-equations) formulates the back-reaction problem for scenarios in which the field particle content or particle production dominates the field energy density.
+[Section VI](#vi.-numerical-implementation) outlines our numerical implementation of the mathematical results in Sections IV and V. Physical results for a closed de Sitter model are presented in [Section VII](#vii.-numerical-results).
+Finally, in [Section VIII](#viii.-discussion) we discuss the prospects for more general situations, including quantum fields with spin and interacting quantum fields, and the possible relevance of quantum particle production to early-Universe models, including inflationary and bounce scenarios.
+Salient technical details are summarized in the [Appendix](#appendix).
 Natural units with $\hbar = c = 1$ are adopted throughout.

-## Scalar Fields in FLRW Spacetimes
+## II.
+Scalar Fields in FLRW Spacetimes

 We first summarize basic results for scalar fields in spatially isotropic and homogeneous spacetimes (see, e.g., \cite{ParkerToms09, BirrellDavies82}).
 Consider a Universe described by the Friedmann-Lemaître-Robertson-Walker (FLRW) metric